Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Group_16_DeepAEG/README.md

 ### The Advantages of DeepAEG
 To overcome the limitations described above, the Zhejiang lab proposed a novel multi-source heterogeneous graph convolutional neural network, also known as DeepAEG.

+## Procedure

+### Data Processing
+In order for DeepAEG to accurately predict the IC50 value (half-maximal inhibitory concentration) of the cancer treatment drugs, the model requires two types of data: drug representation data and patient genomic data.

+First, cancer drugs are represented in two different forms to accurately capture its chemical structure and detailed molecular interactions.
+In the graph representation of the drug, cancer drugs are modeled as molecular graphs, with atoms as nodes and bonds as edges.
+A Complete Graph Convolutional Network (CGCN) is used by the model to dynamically update both node and edge features to capture atom-bond interactions.
+It ensures that bond characteristics (e.g., type, polarity) are incorporated into the molecular representation.
+In sequence representation, drugs are represented as text using SMILES strings.
+!("C:\Users\leena\BENG183_2024Fall_Applied-Genomic-Technologies\Group_16_DeepAEG\fig1.jpg")